OmniBrew/sw5e-data/data/powers/telekinetic-wave.md

       length: 1
       unit: action

+    dc:
+      save: con
+    damage:
+      - dieCount: 12
+        dieType: 6
+        type: force
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: 150
-    concentration: False
+    concentration: false
 ---
 You manipulate the Force in a 60-foot radius centered on a point you choose within range.
 Each creature in that area must make a Constitution saving throw.
 On a failed save, a creature takes 12d6 force damage, is knocked prone, and moved 5 feet in a direction of your choice.
 On a successful save, it takes half as much damage and isn't knocked prone or moved.

-Force Potency.
-When you cast this power using a force slot of 9th level, the damage increases by 2d6.
+***__At Higher Levels__:*** When you cast this power using a force slot of 9th level, the damage increases by 2d6.